MajesticTechie/arc/README.md

-Just some deploy scripts for my Pi's
+Just some deploy scripts for my Pi's and sometimes just a place to dump random stuff